Smith Squad Mag

 We’ve tested nearly the entire collection of Smith’s snow goggles, and their ChromaPop lenses have never disappointed.
 The clarity is consistently excellent, and we especially appreciate the natural color depiction (some competitors like Oakley have lens tints that appear artificial).
 The Squad Mag is no exception and includes two high-quality ChromaPop lenses—a notable upgrade from Smith's standard Squad that comes with only one ChromaPop and a lower-quality, low-light backup.
 And despite the cylindrical shape, which is a bit cheaper to manufacture and can occasionally result in some distortion in the corners, both our lenses felt crisp and did a nice job highlighting bumps, even in tricky light conditions.

-As far as lens options go, there is a nice array of choices, and I opted for the Sun Blackout for bright conditions (12% VLT) and versatile Storm Rose (50% VLT) for all other settings.
-In use, I found the Blackout lens to be fairly limiting—it needs to be very bright to justify using it all day, and even dipping into the trees had me feeling like it was too dark.
+As far as lens options go, there is a nice array of choices, and I opted for the Sun Black for bright conditions (12% VLT) and versatile Storm Rose Flash (50% VLT) for all other settings.
+In use, I found the Black lens to be fairly limiting—it needs to be very bright to justify using it all day, and even dipping into the trees had me feeling like it was too dark.
 If you live in an area with a lot of sun exposure, however, it’s a nice choice.
 The Storm Rose lens, on the other hand, quickly became my preferred option.
 Not only does it do a decent job blocking glare—especially combined with the small brim on my Smith Level MIPS helmet—but it was equally capable in heavy snowfall with limited sightlines.
-In the end, landing on the perfect lens combo is a matter of matching your local conditions, and for someone like me based in the Pacific Northwest, a more ideal set-up would be the Everyday Green Mirror (23% VLT) and Storm Rose Flash (65%) for socked-in days.
+In the end, landing on the perfect lens combo is a matter of matching your local conditions, and for someone like me based in the Pacific Northwest, a more ideal setup would be the Everyday Green Mirror (23% VLT) and Storm Rose Flash (65%) for socked-in days.

 The Squad Mag takes the popular I/O Mag’s design and improves on it slightly for one of the fastest and easiest-to-use lens-change systems on the market.
 Swapping is as easy as pushing the two small levers at the base of the frame open with your thumb, then pulling the lens away (six magnets hold it in place and do most of the work when you’re ready to install the new lens).
 After a bit of practice, the process only took around 10 seconds from start to finish.
 And it’s easy to avoid smudging the lens by grabbing the moderately thick frame at the top/bottom when pulling it away or reinserting (the entire process is best done with gloves off).
 The only design we’ve found to be more user-friendly is Anon’s fully magnetic system—it doesn’t have any levers and allows you to swap lenses without removing the goggles—but the Smith feels more secure, especially in the event of a fall.